TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 As we can see, the system is running `Windows 10 Build 20348`, 64-bit.

-We also confirm the Domain Controller name, which is `CICADA-DC`, and the domain `cicada.htb`.
+We also confirm the Domain Controller's name, which is `CICADA-DC`, and the domain `cicada.htb`.

-To continue enumerating, we'll try to list shared resources using a random fake user name with a null session:
+To continue enumerating, we'll try to list `shared resources` using a fake username with a `null session`:

 <br />